-What makes business writing different to other types of writing?
+What makes business writing different?

 Let’s be honest, most people don’t read business documents for fun.